Publications related to F#

 Joel Bjornson, Anton Tayanovskyy, and Adam Granicz The 22nd Symposium on Implementation and Application of Functional Languages (IFL)

 For more applications of F#, see the Testimonials page.
-Below are peer-reviewed publications related to applications.
+Below are some peer-reviewed publications or academic presentations related to applications of F#.

 Adam Granicz, IntelliFactory, Alex Peake, Veracentra Commercial Users of Functional Programming (CUFP) 2009